 FSEs submit a Wastewater Survey to the City that details what type and how much food is served or prepared.
 Depending on the activities at your facility you may be required to install equipment that removes FOG from the waste stream before it is discharged to the City's collection system.
 Please mail or deliver your completed survey to the Environmental Services Department, City of Arcata, 736 F Street, Arcata, CA 95521, by fax to (707) 825-2116 or email to email@example.com.

 All FSEs are subject to Fats, Oils, and Grease (FOG) inspections.
 FSEs that are found to produce FOG are inspected twice a year to make sure that they are disposing of FOG in an appropriate manner.

-FOG produced at FSEs can have a significant detrimental impact on the City’s collection system and AWWTP.
-Most notable, FOG build up in sewer pipes can cause a sanitary sewer overflow, which can lead to raw sewage in local creeks and the bay.
-The Arcata Municipal Code prohibits excessive FOG discharge.
+FOG produced at FSEs can have a significant detrimental impact on the City’s collection system and the AWWTP.
+Most notable, FOG build up in sewer pipes can cause sanitary sewer overflows, which can lead to raw sewage in local creeks and the bay.
+The Arcata Municipal Code prohibits excessive FOG discharges.

 SIGNIFICANT INDUSTRIAL USERS

-Many manufacturing businesses are categorized as Significant Industrial Users (SIU).
-If your business is classified as a categorical industrial user by the US EPA then your business must be permitted by the City for wastewater discharge.
+Many manufacturing businesses are categorized as Significant Industrial Users (SIU) either because they are classified as a categorical industrial user by the US EPA or because the nature of their discharge can significantly impact the Publically Owned Treatment Works (POTW).
+If your business is classified as a Significant Industrial User then your business must be permitted by the City for wastewater discharge.